Coming soon: The Luminate Musical Rights API

 For each asset you claim, you’ll need to submit key data and metadata in a standard format.

 Each claim must include at least one standard ID code.
-For Products, we accept ICPN, GRiD, UPC and EAN codes.
+For Products, we accept ICPNs in GRiD, UPC or EAN format.
 For Recordings, we only accept ISRCs.
+You'll need to specify whether an asset ID is an ICPN or ISRC.

 • Rights Type: Distribution or Ownership